 Sorry, Flushable Wipes Are NOT Flushable.
 None of Them.

-I have a bit of a crush on the YouTube channel, Ryan Ruins Everything.
-This episode spoke to me.
-I’ve previously written about how to stop the stink when you poop.
+I have a bit of a crush on the YouTube channel called, Ryan Ruins Everything.
+This episode in particular, spoke to me.
+It’s about how flushable toilet wipes aren’t really flushable at all.
+And, being that I like these topics, and I’m all for the wellness of our planet and sewer systems, I was intrigued.
+In fact, you’ll see I’ve previously written about how to stop the stink when you poop.
+That really works, too and was created by the people at Squatty Potty!

-I really love the marketing of Squatty Potty and so far I’m a huge fan of their products because they work.
-After watching this video, and confirming what I feared – flushable wipes ARE NOT flushable – I need to either not flush “flushable wipes” or find an alternative that can be flushed.
+Squatty Potty is not only marketed brilliantly, so far I’m a huge fan of their other products t00 – because they work.
+After watching this video, and confirming what I feared – that flushable wipes ARE NOT flushable – I need to either not flush “flushable wipes” or find an alternative that can be flushed.
+At the end of this post you’ll see what I came up with from Squatty Potty – a “flushable wipes alternative”.

 I’ll get to what works next, but first, watch the genius that is Adam…I’m a little jealous on the production quality and jokes.
 Favorite line: “Don’t flush those – they’ll ruin my plumbing!”
 Don’t worry, these are flushable golf balls.”